KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

 Constructors
 ------------

-The `PIDLoop` constructor function has a number of parametres, and they can be left off, leaving optional defaults.
+The `PIDLoop` constructor function has a number of parameters, and they can be left off, leaving optional defaults.

 The full version is this::